thecodejuicer/katacoda-scenarios/introToProgramming/step1.md

 Try compiling it by typing `javac HelloWorld.java`{{execute}} into the terminal.
 Make sure you press enter to execute the command.

 If you typed everything correctly, it will compile your `.java` file into a `.class` file.
-If you try opening it in the file editor (don't edit it!), you'll notice it looks strange.
-This is the Java&trade; bytecode that the Java Virtual Machine can run.
+This is the [Java&trade; bytecode](https://www.javaworld.com/article/2077233/core-java/bytecode-basics.html "Java Bytecode Information") file.

-Try running it by typing `java HelloWorld`{{execute}} into the terminal to see what happens&hellip;
+Run it in the terminal by typing `java HelloWorld`{{execute}} to see what happens&hellip;

 Yeah.
 It's an error.
 We'll talk about that in the next step.